AndreasLoow/vv/README.md

 ## Development notes

-Before building VV for the first time and when example files are updated, you need to execute `examples/compile.hs` (e.g., `runhaskell compile.hs`).
+Before building VV for the first time and when example modules are updated, you need to execute `examples/compile.hs` (e.g., `runhaskell compile.hs`) to generate a new/updated `src/Templates.res` file.

 Now, to build and run VV locally, use the following commands: